-- At least 26 dogs used in the Iditarod have died just since 2004.
-Last year, dogs Stiffy and Wyatt both died on the trail, and a dog named Stuart got loose and was later hit by a car.
+- At least 27 dogs used in the Iditarod have died just since 2004.
+In 2016, Nash died after being hit by a snowmobile during the race.
+In 2015, dogs Stiffy and Wyatt both died on the trail, and a dog named Stuart got loose and was later hit by a car.

 — Melbourneer (@_Melbourneer_) March 14, 2015

 - Countless dogs are injured.
-Last year, they included dogs used by musher Yuka Honda, who crashed into a sled and was then run over by another–and Laura, a 5-year-old dog who, according to news reports, was essentially “blind” and often seemed “confused” but was forced to race anyway by Kelly Maixner.
+In 2015, they included dogs used by musher Yuka Honda, who crashed into a sled and was then run over by another–and Laura, a 5-year-old dog who, according to news reports, was essentially “blind” and often seemed “confused” but was forced to race anyway by Kelly Maixner.

 - Dogs used in the Iditarod are forced to run up to 100 miles a day through biting winds, blinding snowstorms, subzero temperatures, and treacherous ice.
 Even with snow booties on some, the dogs’ feet can become cut, bruised, and raw from the vast distances of frozen terrain that they cover.

 - The official Iditarod rules require only that the dogs be provided with a total of 40 hours of rest—even though the race can take up to two weeks.
 Most states have laws that prohibit overdriving or overworking animals, but Alaska does not.